junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas watches him.
 "I'm... not."
 He scans the content that's in the fridge -- which is to say mostly only packed salad, chicken breast, and cleansing juice.
 He frowns as he tries to think what is missing but used to be in there.
 "I think I used to favor red meat."

-"So like burger?"
+"So like a burger?"
 Dean closes the fridge, turning back to him.

 "Yes, burger."
 Cas nods with a small smile.
 "Very much."

 "Hmm," Dean considers, taking out his phone.
-"Well, I haven't had burger for like forever, I don't mind have one for a change.
+"Well, I haven't had a burger for like forever, I don't mind having one for a change.
 But ugh, we'll have to call for a delivery now, you know I don't have any of those in my fridge."

 <br>

 The burger will arrive after thirty minutes.
-Which is just enough time to change out of the cooperate strip shirt and tie, and settle into a set of soft comfortable home-wear shirt and flannel that Dean doesn't even know exist in his closet.
+Which is just enough time to change out of the cooperate strip shirt and tie, and settle into a set of soft comfortable home-wear shirt and flannel that Dean doesn't even know exists in his closet.
 Unfolding them from the drawer, his fingers swim between the fabric.

-"God, it's soft," Dean can't help sighing, "who would want to wear those shirt and suit pants?
+"God, it's soft," Dean can't help sighing, tearing off the stiff layers on him, "who would want to wear those shirts and suit pants?
 And the shoes?
 They're killing me!"

 He changes into the new look, which, admittedly, when staring at the mirror, doesn't quite look like himself, but the sense of comfort in those clothes makes him unwilling to take them off.
 It's the first time he learns about flannel shirts, and he decides he likes them.